 Residents vs. Non-residents

-Non-residents typically won’t pay the tax however.
+Non-residents typically won’t pay the tax however on intangible property property.

 Example 5: Another founder in the same Washington-based company referenced in Example 4 lives in Texas.
-He also realizes a $1,250,000 gain on the sale of founders’ stock in the Washington-based company.
+He also realizes a $1,250,000 gain in 2022 on the sale of founders’ stock in the Washington-based company.
 But he does not pay the 7 percent Washington state capital gain tax on this gain.
 Further, if he sells capital assets located in his home state of Texas and realizes another $1,000,000 of gain, predictably, Washington state can’t tax that income.

-A Trap in Treatment of CarryForwards
+A Trap in Treatment of Carry Forwards

 One quirk in the way the new capital gains tax works?
 Capital losses don’t necessarily carry forward.